donkey/Junk-Email-Blocking/README.md

 There is a possibility to intervene when the Exchange Server does not receive e-mails directly from the Internet, but rather oprate via a Smarthost.
 Smarthosts are mostly Linux-based servers that work with the Postfix MTA.

-The PowerShell script _JunkEmails.ps1_ retrieves the junk e-mail entries from the Outlook blocked list of blocked senders, and extracts the formatted output as Windows ANSI text and into an ACSII text file.
+The PowerShell script _JunkEmails.ps1_ retrieves the junk e-mail entries from the Outlook junk e-mail list of blocked senders, and extracts formatted output as Windows ANSI text and into an ACSII text file.

-The script is run as an administrator on the Exchange Server in the Exchange Management Shell, suitably as a job in task scheduling, e.g. At any hour.
+The script is run as an administrator on the Exchange Server in the Exchange Management Shell, suitably as a job in task scheduling, e.g. at any hour.

 PuTTY is required on the exchange server, after the installation of PuTTY 64bit done, _pscp.exe_ (PuTTY Secure Copy) is used to transfer the block list blocked senders to the Smarthost.
 In order to avoid a password prompt, a keyparent must be created with PuTTY Key Generator (_puttygen.exe_).
 The generated public key is copied into the file _authorized_keys_ under the home directory of the user in the directory .ssh.
 So the script with _pscp_ is able to authenticate at the Smarthost.